Courses involve plenty of time on your bike and good instructor to learner ratios. Actual course delivery may blend grades to meet people's needs.

 Who for: Commuters, recreational riders and sports cyclists who want skills for the road conditions they expect to encounter.

-What it's about: Grade 3 gives you the confidence to use bikes on more complex roads.
+What it's about: Grade 3 aims to give you the confidence to use bikes on more complex roads.
 Learn advanced road positioning and develop a strong and assertive riding style.
-This includes flowing with the traffic and excellent awareness of hazards and how to manage them.
+This includes flowing with the traffic and awareness of hazards and how to manage them.

 Time involved: Variable, as needed.